HWH-2000/HWH-2000.github.io/_pages/about.md

 # 👋 About Me
 I am an Incoming Ph.D. student in Data Science and Artificial Intelligence (DSAI) at **The Hong Kong Polytechnic University (PolyU)**.
-I recently received my M.Sc. degree in Computer Science and Technology from the **University of Electronic Science and Technology of China (UESTC)** in 2025, advised by Prof. [Yanru Zhang](https://faculty.uestc.edu.cn/yanruzhang/en/index.htm).
+I received my M.Sc. degree in Computer Science and Technology from the **University of Electronic Science and Technology of China (UESTC)** in 2025, advised by Prof. [Yanru Zhang](https://faculty.uestc.edu.cn/yanruzhang/en/index.htm).
 Prior to that, I obtained my B.Eng. degree in Computer Science and Technology from **Hainan University** in 2022.

 If you are interested in my background or research, please feel free to contact me.
 I’m always open to academic discussion and collaboration!